How the auto aftermarket industry uses near real-time driving data to increase revenue

 • 73% of small suburban counties have more drivers than they did in 2019, with a whopping 99% of those drivers driving more than 2019

-Supporting customers where they need you most
+Supporting retail customers where they need you most

 Of course, this data is not flat.
 We are seeing trends in different areas at different times.
 For example, for about three weeks in May 2021, we saw a spike in the number of drivers in Orange, Florida.
 An overall spike in drivers in the spring is not particularly unusual – it is likely vacationers hitting the road to beach destinations who do not typically get an oil change or need other auto services while in the area.